 The Activity tab is where you can view all the activity that has occurred in published applications.
-The Stage displays a list of the Journeys that have been activated.
-If any errors occurred during the Journey, they will be flagged in red.
+The Stage displays a list of the Sessions that have been activated.
+If any errors occurred during the Session, they will be flagged in red.

-Clicking on an individual Journey opens it in the Inspector, where you can view the Activity Summary to examine the Journey in more detail:
+Clicking on an individual Session opens it in the Inspector, where you can view the Activity Summary to examine the Journey in more detail:

 There is no Create New button under Activity.
 This section of the Console is not meant to be part of building directly; it is meant to display information regarding what has already been built.

 To the upper right of the Stage, you'll find the Show app journeys for dropdown menu.
 This allows you to select the application that you want to see the activity of.
 By default, the selected value is All Apps:

 Clicking on the selected value opens a dropdown menu of applications to pick from.
 Selecting one of these values will filter the Session displayed in the Stage so that the only visible activities will be the ones that took place within the selected app.
 This makes it easier to find relevant information if you're using the Activity Tab to debug or examine one published application in particular.

 The Activity Summary is what opens in the Inspector upon clicking on a Session to Inspect.
 It consists of three tabs: Info, App Preview, and Timers and Expirations.

 The Info Tab contains a summary of the Session.
 This includes:

 - The Journey ID

 - Which branch and deployment of the application that triggered the Session